This is my favorite quote about the cost of birth photography:

-After photographing my first couple of births, I quickly realized the value of what I had to offer, including the skill needed to perform in often horrible lighting conditions and tight spaces and the expensive equipment needed to deal with those conditions.
+After photographing my first couple of births, I quickly realized the value of what I had to offer.
+That includes the skill needed to perform in often horrible lighting conditions and tight spaces.
+It also includes the expensive equipment needed to deal with those conditions.
 Combine that with the knowledge and respect for how births tend to progress, and the importance of the relationships with doctors, nurses, and other members of the birth support team.

 The biggest thing I realized was just how beautiful and powerful a woman could look in the throes of labor.
 She deserves to see herself that way and not be left with fading memories of messy hair, sweat, and goo.
 I get to show her how incredible she was while also capturing those people who loved and supported her through it.

-Despite listing my starting price on my website, many people who contact me back peddle once they realize the investment involved.
 I’m sure I would have done the same before realizing what all was involved.
-Why would someone expect to pay less for a birth photographer than a wedding photographer?
+But, why would someone expect to pay less for a birth photographer than a wedding photographer?
 With a wedding photographer, we already expect the prices to be high and we know that we get what we pay for.
-If anything, the time commitment needed in birth photography is even higher.
-In the bigger cities, you’ll find that experienced birth photographers fill up their calendar with minimum prices around $2,000 and still find themselves greatly undervaluing themselves in comparison to equally skilled wedding photographers.
+The time commitment needed in birth photography tends to even higher.
+In the bigger cities, you’ll find that experienced birth photographers fill up their calendar with minimum prices around $2,500.
+And they still find themselves greatly undervaluing themselves in comparison to equally skilled wedding photographers.
 Alas I live in a small city in Kansas where my services are even less appreciated despite being much harder to come by.

 I paid over $2,000 for my wedding photographer with coverage for 5 hours.
 By comparison, my own labors were 33, 13, and 20 hours.
 What would a wedding photographer have charged for that kind of coverage?
 Birth photographers really are no less skilled than wedding photographer.